FogMeta/swan-provider-agent/readme.md

+# Swan Provider Agent
-# SwanChain Telegram Bot with GraphRAG & Meta Llama3
+SwanChain Telegram Bot with GraphRAG & Meta Llama3

 This project implements a Telegram bot that allows users to ask questions about SwanChain.
 The bot uses Microsoft GraphRAG to build a knowledge graph (index) from SwanChain GitBook documentation and then leverages Meta Llama3 to generate answers enriched with context.